loki3/flexagonator/docs/readme.md

     (thus it's easy to add to the pat structure), there are multiple possibilities on higher-ordered flexagons.
     Currently there isn't a simple way to describe this requirement
-    * The physical model may impose limitations based on the angles of the triangles, e.g. the [flip flex](http://loki3.com/flex/flex/flip.html) may only be possible at every other corner, even if the pat structure supports it.
+    * The physical model may impose limitations based on the angles of the triangles, e.g. the [flip flex](http://loki3.com/flex/flex/flip.html) may only be possible at every other hinge, even if the pat structure supports it.
     Currently there isn't a simple way to describe this requirement
 * Flexes must start and end with the same arrangement of pats.